riban-bw/Cardinal/docs/OSC-REMOTE-CONTROL.md

 Sending a `/clear` message will remove all cables and modules.

-Cardinal replies back indicating either success or failure, using `/resp` path with `s:"clear" s:"ok"|"fail"`` message.
+Cardinal replies back indicating either success or failure, using `/resp` path with `s:"clear" s:"ok"|"fail"` message.

+#### /get_patches

+Sendind ag `/get_patches` message will request a list of patch files in the home directory.

+Cardinal replies back using `/resp/patch` path with `s:filename` message.
+(One message for each vcv file.)

-#### /load b:patch-blob
+#### /load b:patchBlob

 Sending a `/load` message with blob parameter will load the patch file contained in the message.
 Patch contents must be in compressed format, not plain-text json.

 Cardinal replies back indicating either success or failure, using `/resp` path with `s:"load" s:"ok"|"fail"`` message.

-#### /load s:file-path
+#### /load s:filePath

-Sending a `/load` message with string parameter will load the patch file pointed to by the message.
+Sending a `/load` message with string parameter will load the patch file.
-The full path and filename must be passed for a valid patch file.
+The file must be a valid .vcv patch file within the home directory.
+A list of available patch files may be requested with `/get_patches` command.
+TODO: Should this use a dedicated patch directory, e.g. home/Cardinal/patches, home/Documents/Cardinal/patches, etc.?

 Cardinal replies back indicating either success or failure, using `/resp` path with `s:"load" s:"ok"|"fail"` message.